National-Clinical-Cohort-Collaborative/short-course-2024-january/sessions/session-3/extraction/README.md

 1. Change the environment.
     1. In the top center of the screen, click the lightning bolt near "Environment (default-r-3.5)"
-    2. Click "Configure Environment"
+    1. Click "Configure Environment"
-    3. In the left-hand Profiles panel, click "profile-high-driver-cores-and-memory-*limited*".
-(Remarks that will make sense later: \#1 For workbooks that rely on R, we'll chose "r4-high-driver-memory". \#2 We're using small datasets this session; use more memory for real projects, such as ""profile-high-driver-cores-and-memory".)
+    1. In the left-hand Profiles panel, click "profile-high-driver-cores-and-memory-*limited*".
+(Remarks that will make sense later: \#1 For workbooks that rely on R, we'll chose "r4-high-driver-memory". \#2 We're using small datasets this session; use more memory for real projects, such as "profile-high-driver-cores-and-memory".)
-    4. Click the blue "Update Environment" button and wait a few minutes.
+    1. Click the blue "Update Environment" button and wait a few minutes.
 1. It will take the servers a few minutes to create environments for all of us.
 So let's talk concepts next.